School of Human Ecology

 choosing Merchandising and Design as your Bachelor's in Human Ecology concentration,

 › Major in Human Ecology

 The primary method of studying Merchandising and Design is by selecting a major in Human Ecology, within the College of Agriculture and Human Ecology, which earns students a Bachelor of Science in Human Ecology.
 Once enrolled in Human Ecology, students can then choose their focus concentration to be in Merchandising and Design.

-The secondary method is to select a minor in Human Ecology, which is an approved 15-credit
+The secondary method is to select a minor in Merchandising and Design which is an

-hour minor program of study.
-Once enrolled as a Human Ecology minor, students will
+approved 15-credit hour minor program of study.
+Once enrolled as a Merchandising and

-work with their academic advisor to select courses that provide them with an overview
+Design minor, students will work with Dr. Upole to select courses that provide them

 Students in the Merchandising and Design curriculum are provided with a unique opportunity not offered by many institutions: the chance to experience courses in both Fashion Merchandising and Fashion Design.

 The four-year plan in Merchandising and Design has been carefully developed to provide students with the opportunity to develop their aesthetic, learn to implement design thinking into practical solutions, assess their role as a leader in a global field, and apply knowledge to market their designs to unique target audiences.